FMGustafsson/AdventOfCode/README.md

 # AdventOfCode
-A repo to store my solutions to advent of code
+A repo to store my solutions to advent of code.
 See https://adventofcode.com/ for the challenges I am attempting